top of page

 If Jesus is not God, who is he, as he is different than the rest of humanity given his role as Savior, Lord, and King?

-Jesus, the only begotten Son of God, is certainly unique among all humans given his his God-given roles of King of Kings, Lord of Lords, and Savior of the World.
+Jesus, the only begotten Son of God, is certainly unique among all humans given his God-given roles of King of Kings, Lord of Lords, and Savior of the World.
 Does the Bible offer any additional insight on who Jesus is, how he was able to live the life he did, and how Christians can truly be like him?
 Who else was God's only begotten son?

-Summary Post: God's Only Begotten Son
+Introduction: Universal Salvation, Reincarnation, and God’s Only Begotten Son

 5 Questions